BugAlertDotOrg/bugalert/README.md

 [Hacker News](https://news.ycombinator.com).
 By then, precious time for reacting had been completely lost; it was nearly midnight in my local timezone, and all the people I needed to mobilize were already in bed.

-There is no central clearinghouse for notifying security professionals about critical security issues.
+There is no central clearinghouse for notifying security professionals about critical security issues in widely-used software.
 The process for issuing security bulletins from organizations like the [CISA](https://www.cisa.gov/) are both welcomed and well-intentioned, but by the time a CVE identifier has been issued, or a bulletin posted, it's simply too late.

-Bug Alert has exactly one goal: rapid notification for serious flaws in software.
+Bug Alert has exactly one goal: rapid notification for serious flaws in widely-used software.
 This process is conducted entirely in the open, via our project on [GitHub](https://github.com/sullivanmatt/bugalert).
 Email/phone/SMS notification services are (obviously) not free, but my intent is to keep this effort funded by community/industry donations, if it is ever needed.

 **Contributions are highly encouraged!** We also need a team of volunteers from around the world who can review and rapidly merge GitHub pull requests detailing new issues, as they come in.
 Volunteers need to be kind, level-headed individuals who are willing to engage a diverse set of people in the security community with unwaivering professionalism and no ego.
 If that sounds like you, [open a GitHub issue letting us know!](https://github.com/sullivanmatt/bugalert/issues/new?labels=personnel&title=I+would+like+to+volunteer!&body=Tell+us+about+yourself.+We+want+to+ensure+volunteers+have+relevant+security+expertise,+so+please+include+information+and/or+links+related+to+your+skillset+or+past+projects.)

-## All About Notices
+## What Are Notices & Contributing Your Knowledge
-Notices are the lifeblood of this service.
+Notices are the lifeblood of this service; they are the text that will explain to the community what they need to be worrying about, and why.
 The merging of a new notice kicks off the automated processes for alerting subscribers by phone, SMS, and email - a potentially expensive operation (telephony services aren't cheap!) that gets only one shot.
+Notices will generally only be merged into this project for software in widespread use (think hundreds of thousands of installs), and **only if there is a large, immediate, demonstrable risk** to the systems that are running the vulnerable software.

+If you want to submit a notice, simply fork this repository, follow the template in `content/notices/202X-MM-DD-slug.md.template` to author a new notice, and make a pull request.

+0day vulnerabilities will be the most commonly-reported issue for this project, but Bug Alert's notices are not *exclusive* to 0days.
+For example, when Log4j 2.15.0 was released to address a years-old issue with prior 2.X.X versions, the security community almost immediately found a vector for denial-of-service (not worthy of a Bug Alert notice).
+However, a day later, once the DoS issue had already been patched by 2.16.0, researchers found that the vector for DoS in 2.15.0 could also be used for remote code execution.
+Such a finding *would* be worthy of a Bug Alert notice, because 2.15.0 was likely to be in widespread use at the time the new vector for RCE was found.

-Notices are required to have several fields, the most important of which are 'Summary', 'Category' and 'Tags'.
+Notices are required to have several fields, the most important of which are *Summary*, *Category*, and *Tags*.
 Always use the template found at `content/notices/202X-MM-DD-slug.md.template` to craft a notice, and refer to this README for what acceptable values for summary, category, and tags should be.

 ### Assigning Severity